-Note: Project abstracts for each purpose area are new and strongly encouraged for FY 2017.
-The project abstracts templates can be found in GMS along at https://grants.ojp.usdoj.gov/CTAS/with all other documents needed to complete an application.
+Note: A project abstract for each purpose area is strongly encouraged for FY 2018.
+The fillable project abstract templates can be found in GMS along at https://grants.ojp.usdoj.gov/CTAS/ with all other documents needed to complete an application.